Computer Programs for Speech Therapy

 Speech therapy apps are great for fitting in a quick lesson on the way to soccer practice.
 However, you can also turn your PC into an electronic speech therapy tutor for your child.
 Some computer programs for speech therapy are customized for a specific speech disorder, while others offer a comprehensive range of tools.
 Consult your child’s speech-language pathologist (SLP) and ask for recommendations of software programs that would best suit your child’s needs.

-This software program is appropriate for children of all ages, as well as adults.
+Video Voice Speech Training System is appropriate for children of all ages, as well as adults.
 Video Voice is easy to navigate and offers complementary software updates.
 Your child can use the various games and displays in this software to work on his articulation, sound production, rate of speech, and more.
 Video Voice is intended to be used by those with a wide range of speech disorders and related conditions, including apraxia, hearing impairment, oral motor articulation deficits, autism, head injuries, and more.

 TalkTime with Tucker is a voice-activated speech therapy software program that is appropriate for children from pre-kindergarten through the fourth grade.
 This program’s primary function is to encourage vocalization in reluctant talkers.
 Children can make Tucker, an animated character, move and talk by speaking into a microphone.
 The program keeps children engaged by encouraging them to guide Tucker through various adventures.